makeplans/makeplans-custom-forms/readme.md

 These fields are only available in the public booking form.
 They are already present in the person administration form.

+Important: You can only define these fields once in a form.
+If you add two name or notes fields you will lose input data.
+To add have multiple notes fields you can add additional [custom fields](#custom-fields---all-forms).

 Full syntax: `{% field 'label', 'html_attributes', 'options' %}`

 #### Name